CorinaMurg/web-for-everyone/README.md

 7. Max 2 lines of centered text

-8. Check SR issues with br tags
+8. Check SR issues with \<br\> tags

-9. On pages with Breadcrumbs focus goes to Breadcrumb not Skip Link
+9. On pages with Breadcrumbs focus goes to Breadcrumb not to the Skip Link